Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Experiments

+To investigate the impact of the number of divisions \( K \), we conduct an ablation study on MVTec-AD-noise-0.1~\cite{bergmann2019mvtec}, with performance results in Table~\ref{tab_K}.
+For a dynamic schedule, the listed \(K\) values are applied sequentially over equal-length training intervals.
+Theoretically, increasing \( K \) allows finer control over the number of anomaly patterns within each data division.
+However, a larger \( K \) reduces the sample size per division, weakening the division-specific students' ability to generate normal features.
+Thus, a balance between anomaly suppression and normal feature modeling is needed.
+Experimental results in Table~\ref{tab_K} support this hypothesis: as \( K \) increases from 2 to 4, the average performance drops from 0.9647 to 0.9624, indicating that \( K = 2 \) achieves a good balance.

-\textbf{Number of Domains.} To investigate the impact of the number of domains \( K \), we conduct an ablation study on MVTec-AD, with performance results in \cref{tab_K}.
-Moreover, we observe that as training progresses, the student can gradually generate normal teacher features.
-In this case, appropriately increasing \(K\) better isolate anomalies.
-In the later stages, as the global student learns to generate normal features even in anomaly regions, finer domain division becomes less critical, allowing \( K \) to be reduced.
-To test this, we experimented with dynamic \( K \) strategies.
-Results show that the \( \{2,3,3,2\} \) strategy achieves a PRO of 0.9297, a 1\% improvement over the fixed \( K = 2 \).
-This indicates that dynamically adjusting \( K \) effectively balances anomaly suppression and normal feature modeling.
-Therefore, our final design adopts \( K \) varying as \( \{2,3,3,2\} \) across epochs.
+As training progresses, the student can gradually generate normal features.
+In this case, appropriately increasing \(K\) better isolates anomalies.
+In the later stages, as the global student serving as a regularizer in division-specific training learns to generate normal features even in anomaly regions, finer division partitioning becomes less critical, allowing \( K \) to be reduced.

+To validate this scheduling rationale, we compare increasing, decreasing, and increase-then-decrease schedules in Table~\ref{tab_K}.
+The clear advantage of \(\{2,3\}\) over \(\{3,2\}\) indicates that starting with a small \(K\) is important for stable early training.
+Increasing \(K\) further to \(4\), as in \(\{2,3,4,3,2\}\), provides no additional benefit.
+In contrast, \(\{2,3,3,2\}\) achieves the highest PRO of 0.9297, supporting a moderate increase in \(K\) during intermediate training followed by a reduction in the final stage.